Live Your Best Life in 7 Powerful Steps + Worksheets

 When this happens, your efforts become less focused, and you do things that don’t get you where you want to be.

-To keep you focused on your One Thing, you need to stay in touch with it.
+To keep you focused on your life plan, you need to stay in touch with it.

 7. Stay on your growth edge